cs1302uga/cs1302-tutorials/octal-mode.md

 independent of a file's contents.
 This metadata is commonly referred to as the _status information_ for the file and is accessible in a couple different ways.

-On Nike, try the following:
+On Odin, try the following:

 1. Create a new, empty regular file called `newfile` using the following command: